 Made from cornstarch, they conform to home composting standards and will break down into natural components within 3-6 months.
 This means they can also serve as an emergency liner for your food caddy!

 With Splosh you can choose from three starter kits of bottled products including washing up liquid, kitchen cleaner and hand wash, or simply opt for one bottle at a time.
 Refills are also available as one-offs, but it works out 10% cheaper to sign up to a regular delivery.

-On your Splosh account, you’ll be able to track how many plastic bottles you’ve prevented going to waste (so far Splosh has saved the equivalent of over 1 million bottles from going in the bin).
+On your Splosh account, you’ll be able to track how many plastic bottles you’ve prevented going to waste (so far Splosh has saved the equivalent of nearly 2 million bottles from going in the bin).
 And if you send back your refill pouches when you’ve finished with them, Splosh will turn them into new products.